hollasch/LSON/README.md

 ------------
 Following are some example LSON snippets to illustrate various
 ```
-(Comments are delimited by parentheses, or by doubled parentheses.)
+(Comments are delimited by parentheses, or by star parentheses.)

-(( This is an example using doubled parentheses.
-They must be separated by whitespace. ))
+(* This is an example using star parentheses.
+They must be separated by whitespace. *)

 {
     glossary: {